 How does it work?

-We have partnered with several wood chipping companies who have kindly agreed to chip those trees which are unpotted.
+We have partnered with several wood chipping companies who have kindly agreed to chip unpotted trees.
 Wood chippings can be used for biomass boilers, bedding for farmyard animals, for use in agricultural fertilisers, or they can be turned into mulch for gardens.
+If you would like us to collect a potted tree, this will be replanted locally.

-Read more about Helen's story
+Read more about John's story

 Thank you

-FAQ's
+Book Now FAQ's

 What your donation means to the Hospice